wholemeal sourdough loaf

 - 50g mixed seeds: pumpkin, linseed, millet, sunflower, sesame, poppy

-The next day bring the dough to room temp - it will take 1-2 hours, depending on how warm your kitchen is.
+4. The next day bring the dough to room temperature, it will take 1-2 hours, depending on how warm your kitchen is.
 Turn it out onto a floured worktop, pat it gently into a flat round and pre-shape a loaf by folding edges into the middle.
 Turn it seam side down and leave to rest for 25 minutes, covered with a cloth.